till-f/NetMessage/README.md

 was closed due to the error, the respective `Disconnected` or `SessionClosed` event was triggered first.

-## Heartbeats and KeepAlive
+## Heartbeats and Keepalive
-By default, clients will send heartbeat signals to the server.
-If the server does not receive a heartbeat signal for a certain time (`ReceiveTimeout`), it will assume that the connection was lost and closes the session with a `ConnectionLost` reason.
-If a client fails to send a heartbeat signal for a certain amount of time (`HeartbeatTimeout`), it will as well close the connection with the same reason.
+By default, heartbeat signals are send by both endpoints in certain intervals (`HeartbeatInterval`).
+If one endpoint does not receive a packet or heartbeat signal for a certain time (`ReceiveTimeout`), it will assume that the connection was lost and closes the session with a `ConnectionLost` reason.
 The default timing values can be found [here](NetMessage.Base/Defaults.cs) (among others).

-If heartbeat signals are sent, the TCP "keep alive" mechanism provided by the operating system is not used.
-When `HeartbeatInterval` is <= 0, the client instructs the OS to send a first keep alive message after a time span of `KeepAliveTime` using `KeepAliveInterval` for retries.
-The number of retries depends on the OS settings (it is a fixed value of 10 for recent versions of Microsoft Windows).
+If heartbeat signals are sent, the TCP "keep alive" mechanism provided by the operating system is turned off.
+If heartbeats are disabled, that is when `HeartbeatInterval` is <= 0, the client instructs the OS to send a first keep alive message after a time span of `KeepAliveTime` using `KeepAliveInterval` for retries.
+The number of retries depends on the OS settings (it is a fixed value of
-The same applies for the server, if `ReceiveTimeout` is <= 0.
+10 for recent versions of Microsoft Windows).

 ## Working Principle
-Three basic message kinds can be distinguished:
+Three basic packet kinds can be distinguished:

 * **Message**: an arbitrary message
 * **Request**: a message that expects a response of a specific type